LISTEN NOW

 10:30am CT: “Country & Western Music News” with Lindsay Lawler

-8:00am CT: Robert Braswell, Executive Director of ATA’s Technology and Maintenance Council and Pat Meisenholder discuss tire maintenance and specifications and take your calls on “Tech Talk with TMC.”
+8:00am CT: What trucking technology are you thankful for?
+Robert Braswell, Executive Director of ATA’s Technology and Maintenance Council and Dan Shy say: Retreads!
+It’s “Tech Talk with TMC.”

-8:30am CT: Learn how industry leaders are training the next generation of drivers on "Education Station.”
-This week features Dave Harrison, Executive Director for Work Force Development, Government Programs and Military Employment Issues for FASTPORT.
+8:30am CT: Learn how industry leaders are training the next generation of drivers on "Education Station."
+This week features Boyle Transportation’s Michael Lasko, sharing why mission-specific training works, and how to make training transcend the checkbox to become a true safety system.

 9:45am CT: Tarrah brings you the latest messages, questions, and stories straight from the road on "Breaker Breaker Backtalk."
 Click here to be featured!